IceHe/lib/snips/books/designing-data-intensive-applications.md

 **Collaborative editing** _( 协作编辑 )_

 - Real-time collaborative editing applications allow several people to edit a document simultaneously.
-    - _We don’t usually think of collaborative editing as a database replication problem, but it has a lot in common with the previously mentioned offline editing use case._
+    - _We don't usually think of collaborative editing as a database replication problem, but it has a lot in common with the previously mentioned offline editing use case._
 - When one user edits a document, the changes are instantly applied to their local replica _( the state of the document in their web browser or client application )_ and asynchronously replicated to the server and any other users who are editing the same document.
     - If you want to guarantee that there will be no editing conflicts, the application must obtain a lock on the document before a user can edit it.
     - _If another user wants to edit the same document, they first have to wait until the first user has committed their changes and released the lock._